 - armed forces

-- graduate school Archaeology, Classics, History, Philology, Philosophy
+- graduate school in Archaeology, Classical Studies, History, Philology, Philosophy

 - local government

 - non-government organizations

 Greek and Roman Literature (6)

 Elementary Greek (8)